ojilles/jilles.net/_posts/2008-11-15-how-do-people-end-up-here.md

   href="javascript:;">posted
   a video and some pictures</a>. **EDIT 2011: this article has been removed**
-* **php website architecture**  (and variations thereof like "**website architecture with php**"):  I've posted a few articles on this topic, ranging from a <a href="{{site.baseurl}}/perma/2008/04/28/pfcongrez_marktplaats_architecture/ ">presentation of the high level architecture at Martkplaats.nl</a>, an
+* **php website architecture**  (and variations thereof like "**website architecture with PHP**"):  I've posted a few articles on this topic, ranging from a <a href="{{site.baseurl}}/perma/2008/04/28/pfcongrez_marktplaats_architecture/ ">presentation of the high level architecture at Martkplaats.nl</a>, an